 Depending on his index of suspicion he may need to perform additional tests to determine the cause.
 This may include diagnostic imaging of the internal organs, as well as specific blood tests.

-Nausea is a symptom and not a disease itself, so determining the cause and treating is necessary.
-Anti-nausea medications may be prescribed to relieve nausea.
+Nausea – A symptom and not a disease itself, so determining the cause and treating is necessary.
+Anti-nausea medications can relieve symptoms.

-Bitter tasting medications can be compounded by a compounding pharmacy to make them more palatable to cats.
+Bitter tasting medications – A compounding pharmacy can compound medications to make them more palatable.

-Seizures – These should be treated by a veterinarian who will determine the underlying cause and administer medications to help control the seizures.
+Seizures – The veterinarian will need to determine and address the underlying cause as well as administer medications to help control the seizures.

-Dental problems – These are treated on a case by case basis.
-In some cats, a clean and scale are all that will be required, but sometimes the affected tooth is so badly damaged that removal will be necessary.
+Dental problems – Treatment is on a case by case basis.
+For some cats, a clean and scale are all that will be required, but sometimes the affected tooth is so badly damaged that removal will be necessary.
 This is performed under general anesthetic.